-Pentland Powdercoating offer powder coating services for a huge range have different applications.
-Powder coating can be done to replace which painting on almost any metallic object.
-Powder coating offers a far more resilient finish that lasts longer and we are is far better than normal wet painting.
+Pentland Powdercoating offer powder coating services for a huge range of different items.
+Powdercoating can be done to replace painting on almost any metal object.
+Powder coating offers a far more resilient finish that lasts longer than normal painting.

 In normal wet painting such as house paints, the solids are in suspension in a liquid carrier, which must evaporate before the solid paint coating is produced.